 - The joint HELCOM-VASAB Maritime Spatial Planning Working Group acts as the Steering Group for the PA “Spatial Planning” concerning MSP issues.

 Rules of Procedure of the PA “Spatial Planning” Steering Group are available here.

 Steering Group minutes are available here.

-An interactive brochure about Policy area “Spatial Planning” can be downloaded here.
+An interactive brochure about Policy area “Spatial Planning” can be seen below or downloaded here.